JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

 i can just return the `last` parameter as part of the result type when needed.
 Its `EndTime` can therefore be updated outseide in the switch and the changes will be made effective on `db.SaveChanges()`.
 - Overall is less code and more compact.
+- Unit testing can be improved, `IsT0` doesn't mean anything.
+- How would stack traces look like if an exceptin happens in any of the lambdas in the `Switch()` method?

+# Next: v2 with pattern matching
+After further learning, I can condense all the ifs into 3 pattern matching statements, to compare how it reads and feels compared to v2.

+## Conclusions, v3
+- It gets rid of any variable naming, transforming statements into expressions.
+- It needs some getting used to this way of writing code.
+- C# syntax to do pattern matching over a tuple may not be the best one.
+- In v2 I could have avoided writing variables, but I felt it would be easier to read and mantain; In v3 variable names aren't even possible, lines feel too long, but at the same time there is a lot going on on a few lines of code.
+- This feels truly different than anything I have donde before and closer to whatever functional code I see.

 # Next: High order functions
 The next follow-up is to invert the game: Replace discriminated unions by parameters of type `Actions<T>`, which will provide